Nom-nom-hub/dev-team-methodology/templates/commands/implement.md

 - Performance requirements met as defined by Architect
 - Operational requirements met as defined by DevOps
 - User value delivered as defined by Product Manager

+## Critical Implementation Rules

+**DO NOT claim a task is "Done" without evidence:**

+1. **For Research Tasks**: Document findings in research.md with actual research results, not just "planning to research"
+2. **For Implementation Tasks**: Create actual code files, implement features, and show the working code
+3. **For Testing Tasks**: Write actual test code, run tests, and document results - don't just plan tests
+4. **For Documentation**: Create actual documentation files with content, not empty files
+5. **For Setup Tasks**: Create actual project structure, directories, configuration files - not just plans

+**Track progress realistically:**

+- Update task status ONLY when work is actually complete with deliverables
+- Mark as "In Progress" when starting real work
+- Mark as "Done" only when deliverables are created/completed
+- Never claim success without showing the actual work product

+**Avoid these mistakes:**

+- ✗ Creating implementation logs that list what "will be done"
+- ✗ Writing plans instead of doing the work
+- ✗ Claiming milestones are complete without code/tests
+- ✓ Actually implementing code and creating test files
+- ✓ Documenting research with real findings
+- ✓ Showing working implementations with actual code